gasuketsu/dot.config/README.md

 To enable configuration in bash, make sure to source `~/.config/bash/rc.bash` in your `.profile` or `.bashrc` after running setup script.

-In WSL environment, you also need to set `DISPLAY` for sharing clipboard between Windows host and WSL with X server such as [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
+In WSL environment, make sure to enable WSLg (i.e. `guiApplication = true` in .wslconfig) for sharing clipboard between Windows host and WSL.
-If you use WSLg, `DISPLAY` should be set automatically so you don't need to set `DISPLAY` explicitly.

 ```
 # WSL